shoeffner/mthesis/src/gaze_library.md

 `PupilLocalization` uses Dlib.
 A very interesting difference is the choice of gradient functions. `EyeLike` uses a gradient function inspired by Matlab [@Hume2012], `PupilLocalization` uses the standard Sobel edge detector as Dlib implements it.
 For both implementations the `relative_threshold` can be set.
-It is used to discard possible eye center locations if the gradient magnitude at the tested location is below $\mu_\text{mag} + \theta \sigma_\text{mag}$ (with
+In both steps it is used to discard possible eye center locations if the gradient magnitude at the tested location is below $\mu_\text{mag} + \theta \sigma_\text{mag}$ with the `relative_threshold` $\theta$, which is detailed in @sec:pupil-localization.
-$\theta$ being the `relative_threshold`, see @sec:pupil-localization), in both steps.
 By default the `PupilLocalization` with a relative threshold of $0.3$ is used.

-The final step of the default pipeline, `GazePointCalculation`, uses a simple model to map the detected pupils onto the 3D head model and perform a ray cast towards the screen (see @sec:geometric-model).
-For this to work, the position of the screen in relation to the head is determined first, that is the distance and direction from head to screen are estimated (see @sec:distance-estimation).
+The final step of the default pipeline, `GazePointCalculation`, uses a simple model to map the detected pupils onto the 3D head model and performs a ray cast towards the screen as explained in @sec:geometric-model.
+For this to work, the position of the screen in relation to the head is determined first.
+As explained in @sec:distance-estimation, this is done by estimating the direction and distance between head and screen.

 ### Writing a custom pipeline step